EdiWang/Moonglade/README.md

 **Encryption** controls the **IV** and **Key** for encrypted email passwords in database.

+To generate a new pair of IV and Key, access URL "/admin/settings/generate-new-aes-keys".

 See [Edi.Net.AesEncryption](https://github.com/EdiWang/Edi.Net.AesEncryption) project for more information.

 #### Robots.txt